apimatic/apimatic-cli/README.md

 ## `apimatic api:validate`

-Validate your API specification to supported formats
+Validates the provided API specification file for any syntactical and semantic errors

 ```
 USAGE